MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

             if (amount1Out > 0) _safeTransfer(_token1, to, amount1Out); // optimistically transfer tokens
 ```

 This transfer is optimistic, because we transfer before we are sure all the conditions are met.
-This is OK in Ethereum because if the conditions aren't met later in the call we revert out of it and any changes it created.
+This is OK in Nephele because if the conditions aren't met later in the call we revert out of it and any changes it created.

 ```solidity
             if (data.length > 0) IUniswapV2Callee(to).uniswapV2Call(msg.sender, amount0Out, amount1Out, data);